 - Cold water

-- Fill a mason jar with filtered water.
+- Fill the jar with filtered water.

 - Place a cheesecloth or mesh strainer over a pitcher and slowly pour the decaf roast coffee grounds over the filter.

-- Pour over ice and enjoy!
+- Pour over ice or dilute with water and enjoy!